emmadal/feeti-auth/README.md

 # feeti-backend-user

-Golang backend for feeti to manage users with Gin framework
+Golang backend for feeti to manage users with a Gin framework

 ## Installation